 Dog Diarrhea – Causes and Solution For Diarrhea in Dogs

-In case you’re wondering why I got around to writing this… this week Bunk the puppy pug had dog diarrhea.
+In case you’re wondering why I got around to writing this… last week Bunk had diarrhea.
 I am of course smitten over him and was freaking out.
-Banfield was closed till the next morning and I had to do something sooner to stop this soupy-smelly mess.
+Banfield was closed until the next morning and I had to do something soon to stop this soupy-smelly mess.
 Immediately I started looking online for homemade remedies to try to solve this matter.

 Dog diarrhea is a pretty common sickness that can happen to a dog.
 It is the same as humans.
 I think every dog has diarrhea at least once in his or her lifetime.
-In order for you as the dog owner to understand how to treat the diarrhea, it is important to find out what kind of dog diarrhea we are dealing with and what is the cause of diarrhea.
+In order for you as the dog owner to understand how to treat the diarrhea, it is important to find out what kind of dog diarrhea you are dealing with and what is the cause.

 Diarrhea can be classified into two different kinds.
 One is called acute diarrhea and the other is called chronic diarrhea.